janisl/vavoom/utils/glbsp/README.txt

 Thanks to Lee Killough and André Majorel (former maintainer of BSP, and former Miss Venezuela, respectively), glBSP is under the GNU General Public License (GPL).
-See the file `COPYING.txt' in the source package (or go to http://www.gnu.org) for the full text, but to summarise:
+See the file 'COPYING.txt' in the source package (or go to http://www.gnu.org) for the full text, but to summarise: